US, British forces carry out new strikes in Yemen

-WASHINGTON - U.S. and British forces carried out a fresh round of strikes on Monday in Yemen, targeting a Houthi underground storage site as well as missile and surveillance capabilities used by the Iran-aligned group against Red Sea shipping, the Pentagon said.
+WASHINGTON - US and British forces carried out a fresh round of strikes on Jan 22 against Houthi targets in Yemen.

+They targeted a Houthi underground storage site as well as missile and surveillance capabilities used by the group against Red Sea shipping, the Pentagon said.

-The Houthis, who control the most populous parts of Yemen, have said their attacks are in solidarity with Palestinians as Israel strikes Gaza.
+The Houthis, who control the most populous parts of Yemen, have claimed their attacks are in solidarity with Palestinians under attack from Israel in Gaza.

 The Houthi attacks have disrupted global shipping and stoked fears of global inflation.
-They have also deepened concern that fallout from the Israel-Hamas war could destabilize the Middle East.
+They have also deepened concern that fallout from the Israel-Hamas war could destabilise the Middle East.

 “These precision strikes are intended to disrupt and degrade the capabilities that the Houthis use to threaten global trade and the lives of innocent mariners,” the joint statement said.

-British Defence Minister Grant Shapps said in a statement that the strikes were carried out in self-defense.
+British Defence Minister Grant Shapps said in a statement that the strikes were carried out in self-defence.

 So far, multiple rounds of strikes over the past month have failed to stop Houthi attacks against shipping.